G9T3N/G9T3N/README.md

 ## Customize & tips

-1. Set `your-username` in the avatar and stats URLs to show live data.
+1. Set `G9T3N` in the avatar and stats URLs to show live data.
 2. Replace project placeholders with real repos and short descriptions.
 3. Want a different ASCII figure or a custom SVG avatar?
 Tell me what style and I’ll add it.